 Check out Jennifer Ouellette's author's page on Amazon!

 Jennifer Ouellette is a science writer currently based in Los Angeles, California.
 She is senior science editor at Gizmodo and the author of four popular science books for the general public: Me, Myself and Why: Searching for the Science of Self (2014), The Calculus Diaries: How Math Can Help You Lose Weight, Win in Vegas, and Survive a Zombie Apocalypse (2010), The Physics of the Buffyverse (2007), and Black Bodies and Quantum Cats: Tales from the Annals of Physics (2006), all published by Penguin.
 She also edited The Best Online Science Writing 2012 (Scientific American Books/FSG)

-Jennifer's work has appeared in the Washington Post, Los Angeles Times, New York Times Book Review, Slate, Smithsonian, Mental Floss, Discover, Salon, Nature, Physics Today, Symmetry, Physics World, and New Scientist, among other venues.
+Jennifer's work has appeared in the Washington Post, Los Angeles Times, New York Times Book Review, Slate, Smithsonian, Mental Floss, Pacific Standard, Discover, Salon, Nature, Physics Today, Symmetry, Physics World, and New Scientist, among other venues.
 She maintains a personal science-and-culture blog at Scientific American called Cocktail Party Physics (hosted at Scientific American from 2011-2015), featuring her avatar altar-ego/evil twin, Jen-Luc Piquant, and has also written for Discovery News (2008-2012), NOVA's Nature of Reality blog, and Nautilus' Facts So Romantic blog.
 She is a regular contributor to Quanta, an editorially independent online publication of the Simons Foundation.